Bjernson/aws-java-spring-dev-workshop/doc-module-09.md

 - Create a docker for your application and deploy through CI/CD
 - Create a CodeBuilder for Java compilation and Dockerization
 - Push docker image to ECR
-- Getting a docker from ECR and check it's availablity on local mahcine
+- Getting a docker from ECR and check it's availability on local machine
 - Complete a CICD for dockerization and deployment to ECS